ProCurrency Price Hits $0.0010 on Top Exchanges (PROC)

-ProCurrency (CURRENCY:PROC) traded 4.3% lower against the U.S. dollar during the one day period ending at 20:00 PM Eastern on July 29th.
-One ProCurrency coin can currently be bought for approximately $0.0010 or 0.00000011 BTC on popular cryptocurrency exchanges including Trade Satoshi, Cryptopia and HitBTC.
-ProCurrency has a market cap of $103,918.00 and approximately $1,331.00 worth of ProCurrency was traded on exchanges in the last 24 hours.
-In the last seven days, ProCurrency has traded up 3.3% against the U.S. dollar.
+ProCurrency (CURRENCY:PROC) traded 9.5% higher against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on August 3rd.
+ProCurrency has a total market cap of $98,868.00 and approximately $934.00 worth of ProCurrency was traded on exchanges in the last day.
+Over the last seven days, ProCurrency has traded 3.2% lower against the U.S. dollar.
+One ProCurrency coin can currently be purchased for approximately $0.0010 or 0.00000009 BTC on exchanges including HitBTC, Trade Satoshi and Cryptopia.

 - Bitcoin W Spectrum (BWS) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.